-You notice a life form (before it sees you);
+2 You notice a life form (before it sees you);

-3. You see a life form (at the same time it sees you);

-4. You are noticed by a life form (before you see it);

-5. You are surprised by a life form.
+- 3. You see a life form (at the same time it sees you); - 4.
+You are noticed by a life form (before you see it); - 5.
+You are surprised by a life form.

-In an Encounter, you are given several options (do nothing at all and you'll be attacked):
+In an Encounter, you're given several options (do nothing at all and you may be attacked):

 1) Attack your opponent.
-You move offencively, while maintaining a decent defence;
+You move offencively, while

+maintaining a decent defence;

-- 2) Trick an opponent if you're Intelligent.
-You aren't prepared for defence if a Trick fails; plus, it's an evil act if used against a Good or Neutral life form; - 3) Charm an opponent if your Charm level is high (also an evil act);
+2) Trick an opponent, if you're Intelligent.
+You aren't prepared for defence if a Trick fails; plus, it's an Evil act if used against a Good or Neutral life form who hasn't attacked you first;

+3) Charm an opponent if your Charm level is high (also an Evil act, if you're the first to attack);

-4) Offer an item to a life form, if you have something he'll accept. (a good act that may even save your life);
+4) Offer an item to a life form, if you have something he'll accept. (a Good act that may even save your life);

 5) Leave to get out of the Encounter.
-Sometimes, this is the only solution
+Sometimes, this is the only solution;